-15 Things You Might Not Know About One Flew Over the Cuckoo’s Nest
+15 Fascinating Facts About One Flew Over the Cuckoo’s Nest

-Milos Forman's One Flew Over the Cuckoo’s Nest, which premiered on this day in 1975, won critical acclaim, box office success, and a shelf full of Oscars.
+Miloš Forman's One Flew Over the Cuckoo’s Nest, which premiered on November 19, 1975, won critical acclaim, box office success, and a shelf full of Oscars.
 But even if you love the complex exploration of life inside a 1960s psychiatric hospital, there are a few things you may not know about its behind-the-scenes story.

 Despite the middling success of the 1963 stage adaptation of Ken Kesey’s novel starring Kirk Douglas, Hollywood legend Douglas was dead set on adapting the story for the screen.
 Douglas contacted Czech director Miloš Forman about the project, promising to send Forman a copy of the book for his perusal.

 Douglas mailed Forman the novel, but the package was confiscated by Czechoslovakian customs and never reached the director.
 Unaware of the parcel’s fate, the filmmaker resented Douglas’s broken promise, and Douglas thought Forman rude for never bothering to confirm receipt of the novel.
-It took a decade to sort the mess out, and things only cleared up when Kirk’s son Michael Douglas took another crack at production and contacted Forman once more.
+It took a decade to sort the mess out, and things were only cleared up once Kirk’s son, actor/producer Michael Douglas, took another crack at production and contacted Forman once more.

 When producers were shopping the picture to studios, 20th Century Fox was interested, but with a catch.
 Fox would distribute the film, but only if the filmmakers would agree to rewrite the ending; the studio wanted McMurphy to live.
 Producers Saul Zaentz and Michael Douglas wisely considered this a deal breaker, and United Artists eventually distributed the film.